CIS565-Fall-2017/Project3-CUDA-Path-Tracer/README.md

 * Shared Memory Stream Compaction

 This feature is an optimization to the stream compaction algorithm used to removed terminated rays from later iterations.
 Shared memory is used speed up memory access by reducing the number of global access needed.
-See the GPU accelerated stream compaction [algorithm](https://github.com/sarahforcier/Project2-Stream-Compaction) and [reference](https://developer.nvidia.com/gpugems/GPUGems3/gpugems3_ch39.html)
+See the GPU accelerated stream compaction [algorithm](https://github.com/sarahforcier/Project2-Stream-Compaction) and [reference](https://developer.nvidia.com/gpugems/GPUGems3/gpugems3_ch39.html).
+This algorithm could be further improved by changing our memory access pattern to avoid bank conflicts.

 * Sorted Materials

 This optimization sorts the pixels based on the materials the current ray intersects.
 In theory, this optimization should provide a performance increase because all the paths interacting with the same materal are contiguous in memory before shading.
 However, the shading kernel does not perform many global memory access, but instead does a lot of computation which do not benefit from contiguous memory.
 Sorting takes more time than is saved, so this feature does help performance.

 * Cache first bounce intersection